etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 and duck-typed objects are another strong reason for going the OOP way.

 If the author's priority is to keep related functions together, pushing them to a class is an option to consider.
-Such claseses may never need instantiation, though.
+Such classes may never need instantiation, though.

 Free-standing functions are easy to grasp, concise and light.
 When a